Sawbridgeworth. Mann Memorial

 Residence qualifications are to be poor, aged over 55 and have resided within a three-mile radius for not less than a year.

 The residents were only able to access the church by going along Spring Hall Lane (now Vantorts Road) and Church Street.
 In other words they would have to go out of the back of the almshouses.
-Hence a petition to the bishop (via his representative) to allow an opening to be made near the almshouse, with access rights, a similar-sized plot of land being transferred to the Church.
+A petition was sent to the bishop (via his representative) to allow an opening to be made near the almshouse, with access rights, a similar-sized plot of land being transferred to the Church.
 This petition includes a plan of the almshouses.
 A wall no higher than 3ft would also be erected.

 Today these cottages are administered by the Mann Memorial Cottages Charity (ref 227461), registered on 16 March 1964.
 They are affiliated to the Almshouse Association.
 The buildings are grade II listed by Historic England ref 1101635.